evidence-dev/evidence/sites/docs/docs/walkthroughs/installation.md

 ---

 # Installation
 Don't worry if this is your first time using any of the tools referenced in this walkthrough - we will guide you through all the steps.
-If you need help, [send us a message on Slack.](/community)
+If you need help, [send us a message on Slack.](/community).
+We're here for you!

 ## IDE or Text Editor
 You will need an IDE (integrated development environment) or text editor to work with Evidence.
 We like [VSCode (Visual Studio Code)](https://code.visualstudio.com/) because of its layout, integrated console/terminal, and extension library.